-If programmed to dose acid (/base), the pH reading on the controller could be high (/low) when in fact the actual pH of the system is much lower (/higher), resulting in dosing when there should be no dosing.
+For example, the pH reading on the controller could be high when in fact the actual pH of the system is much lower, resulting in Acid dosing when there should be no dosing.
 The Timer Alarm stops this false dosing condition as soon as the Timer Alarm times out.
+The same goes for if the controller is dosing Base.